 What’s the difference between Mojo potatoes and JoJo Potatoes?

-The real difference between these two well-loved potatoes is how the potato is cut.
+The fundamental difference between these two well-loved potatoes is how the potato is cut.
 Both are prepared in the same basic way.
 The potatoes are cut, battered, and then deep-fried.

 Shakey’s Pizza popularized mojo potatoes.
 They are thick-sliced potatoes that are cut like scalloped potatoes.
 These crispy fried potatoes are battered and then fried to where the outsides are nice and crispy.

-JoJo potatoes are potatoes that are quartered and sometimes cut into eights depending upon how big the potatoes are.
+JoJo potatoes are quartered and sometimes cut into eights depending on how big the potatoes are.
 In the South, you will often find these sold in places where you can purchase fried chicken.